How beavers are returning to England's forests

 Since the beavers have been in Cropton Forest their family has grown to 10 so far, with new kits born each year indicating a happy breeding pair.
 The new additions learned from the older siblings, who all take turns in raising the kits until they are ready to move on.
 In 2022 the oldest daughter found a new home at Sculthorpe Moor Nature Reserve in Norfolk.
 The three-year-old was paired with a Scottish male in the hope that they will breed and establish a new colony.

-Both the Greathough Brook and Cropton Forest projects have huge support from our volunteers, who have been busy with wildlife surveys, monitoring the beavers and regularly checking the fences of the enclosures.
-We’ll continue to monitor both projects and measure the impacts of the enclosed beaver trials on the wider environment and local communities.
+All of our beaver projects have huge support from partners and our volunteers, who have been busy with wildlife surveys, monitoring the beavers and regularly checking the fences of the enclosures.
+We’ll continue to monitor the projects and measure the impacts of the enclosed beaver trials on the wider environment and local communities.

 We hope to build on our success with further projects in the future, and fully supportive of seeing wild beavers back in the English landscape.
 One day, beavers may well be found across England once again.